 A sewer line break is an expensive headache that no homeowner wants on their plate.
-Fortunately, a sewer scope by Bennet Home Inspections can spot problems before they turn into disasters.
+Fortunately, a sewer scope by Bennett Home Inspections can spot problems before they turn into disasters.

 Our scope inspects sewer drain lines from the street connection to the home.
 We use the highest quality, HD color, self-leveling camera system available and can inspect drains up to 200′ in length.

-We verify the integrity of drain piping as well as noting damages caused over time.
-This inspection is also useful in detecting blockages, broken pipes, root intrusions, and damage due to heavy construction equipment.
+Our sewer inspectors in Vancouver, WA verify the integrity of drain piping as well as noting damages caused over time.
+This sewer inspection is also useful in detecting blockages, broken pipes, root intrusions, and damage due to heavy construction equipment.

 A sewer scope will cost an additional $125 if done at the time of the home inspection.
 Clients will receive a full-color video of the inspection process and a report describing any issues with recommendations for repair.